Healthdirect Free Australian health advice you can count on.

 How is schizophrenia treated?

 Schizophrenia is more treatable than ever before.
-Many people recover completely whereas others might have episodes of schizophrenia that come and go.
-There are a number of different treatments to help people manage their symptoms and help them to flourish in all areas of life.
+Many people recover completely.
+Others might have episodes of schizophrenia that come and go.
+There are many different treatments to help people manage their symptoms and help them succeed in all areas of life.

-Research has shown that early treatment can be more effective, before the illness has time to cause damage.
+Research has shown that early treatment can be most effective, so it’s good to get help before the illness has time to cause damage.
 There are early intervention programs in most major cities in Australia.

 Psychological treatments

-Psychological treatments can help people to understand and manage their symptoms and learn new ways of coping.
-Cognitive behaviour therapy (CBT), supportive psychotherapy and family therapy may all be used.
+Psychological treatments can help people understand and manage their symptoms and learn new ways of coping.
+Options may include:

 Community support